Sheet 02 · BlogSurveyed 2026

 • <FILE_PATH> - File path in your local machine

-To sync a local directory with AWS S3 bucket, run the following command:
+To sync a local directory with an AWS S3 bucket, run the following command:

 Terminal window